Slimefun/Slimefun4/README.md

 Slimefun4 uses various systems that collect usage information or download automatic updates as well as the latest information about the project.
 We do not collect any personal information from you but there are some services that may gather or download some form of data.

-You can opt-out of the Auto-Updater and stats collection at any time.
+You can opt-out of the Auto-Updater and stats collection at any time!

 <details>
   <summary>Automatic updates</summary>